 *Subject to any specific regulations.
 Special arrangements exist to enable intermittent residence or vacation residence periods to count towards the overall requirements (see the Examination Regulations).

 Dispensation from residence requirements

 If you are a DPhil student, you may apply formally for dispensation from these requirements for not more than three terms of residence if it is necessary to your work that you should be allowed to pursue your course of study at some place other than Oxford.
 The most common grounds for dispensation is the need to carry out fieldwork, or to make use of experimental facilities which are not available in Oxford.

 It is also possible to obtain dispensation if your supervisor moves to another University in the middle of your course, and a suitable replacement cannot be found in Oxford.
-Dispensation from residence requirements must be applied for using the form GSO.8.
+Dispensation from residence requirements must be applied for using the current students online form GSO.8.